gottacatchenall/ms_sampling_effort/manuscript.md

 _false-negatives_, where there is not an observation of two species interacting even though they actually interact in some capacity.

 This goes on to effect the inferences we make about network structure and the relations among species within them [@Martinez1999EffSam].

-More on history here...

-As a result development of models to deal with the reality of interaction data [@Young2021RecPla; @Stock2017LinFil].
+This has been suggested as a limitation, compounded by amalgamation across study sites [@Paine1988RoaMap], and across taxonomic resolutions [@Giacomuzzo2021FooWeb;
+@Paine1988RoaMap].
+As a result there have been movement toward explicitly accounting for  false-negatives [@Young2021RecPla; @Stock2017LinFil], and toward a predictive approach [@Strydom2021RoaPre].

 Understanding how sampling induces biases in data can and should be used to aid in the design of surveys of species diversity [@Carlson2020WhaWou].
 Here we seek